 Why Deep Rest Might Be the Most Productive Thing You Do All Week

-Each of these behaviors, she says, creates a false sense of safety.
-They’re coping strategies disguised as competence—ways we try to control uncertainty and earn belonging in systems that reward burnout over balance.
+Each of these behaviors, she says, creates a false sense of safety—a coping strategy disguised as competence.
+They’re ways we try to control uncertainty and earn belonging in systems that reward burnout more than balance.

-One of the biggest game changers for me?
-Realizing that deep rest isn’t a luxury—it’s necessary medicine.
+One of the biggest game changers for me was realizing that deep rest isn’t a luxury—it’s necessary medicine.

-• Restorative yin yoga – slow, supported poses that calm the nervous system
+• Restorative yin yoga – slow, supported poses that calm the body

 • Guided meditation – especially body scans or NSDR (Non-Sleep Deep Rest)

-• Float therapy / sensory deprivation tanks – to quiet external input
+• Float therapy or sensory tanks – to quiet external input

-• Slow, rhythmic breathwork – like box breathing or 4-7-8
+• Slow breathwork – like box breathing or 4-7-8

 • Forest bathing (Shinrin-yoku) – simply being present in nature